angular/angular/aio/content/guide/glossary.md

 ## scoped package

 A way to group related [npm packages][AioGuideNpmPackages].
-NgModules are delivered within scoped packages whose names begin with the Angular *scope name* `@angular`.
+Angular objects are delivered from npm packages whose names begin with the Angular *scope name* `@angular`.
 For example, `@angular/core`, `@angular/common`, `@angular/forms`, and `@angular/router`.

 Import a scoped package in the same way that you import a normal package.